jeffThompson/DesigningWithData/Week03_TimeSeries-ClimateChange/Part3-FinishProjectAndPublishData.md

 When finished, please submit to Canvas:

 * The link to your published dataset on Google Sheets
-* Your Illustrator file as a PDF (we'll do this in class together)
+* Your Illustrator file as a PDF (we'll do this in class together next week)